hoplon/castra/README.md

 Web application RPC library for Clojure and Ring.

-*This is experimantal software.
-It works, but it may change.*
+*This library is usable but under construction and subject to frequent change.*

 ## Installation